 - Live up to high standards of sportsmanship established by the coach, captains, and athletic department.

-A. Student-athletes must be in attendance for the full school day in order to participate in athletic contests and practices.
+A. Student-athletes must be in attendance for at least half the school day in order to participate in athletic contests and practices.

 B. The student-athlete may make an appeal to the assistant principal if the school absence is due to a family emergency, college visitation or school-related activity.

-C. Vacation Policy: Students are expected to attend all practice sessions, including those scheduled during vacation periods.
+C. Vacation Policy: Students are expected to attend all practice sessions and athletic competitions during the season, including those scheduled during vacation periods.
 Parents are advised to check with the appropriate coach as to his/her policy on missing vacation practices.
 It is advisable to do this early in the school year so no misunderstanding arises relative to vacation periods.

 At the conclusion of each sports season, student-athletes will be presented appropriate awards at a team sports awards program.
 Athletic awards, which include letters, certificates, and/or numerals, are given to athletes at the discretion of the coach.
 All student-athletes, parents, and friends are welcome to attend the sports awards program.